On this page

 There are a range of relevant translated resources that you can access.

 Our work on bushfires was informed by the YACVic Youth Bushfire Recovery Working Group, consisting of 12 young people aged 12-25, living in rural and regional communities in eastern Victoria impacted by the 2019-20 Black Summer bushfires.

 Trauma Informed Language and Image Use Guide

-When reporting on disaster risk, response, recovery, and resilience, it is crucial to adopt a trauma-informed approach.
 This guide aims to provide media and communications teams with evidence-based recommendations for using language and imagery that are respectful, accurate, and trauma-informed.
 The suggestions are tailored to Australian readers and young audiences.